tgillstar/task-manager-react/README.md

 ###  Add a Task
 - "Add a Task" button at the bottom of each column
 - Opens a modal form prefilled with status
+- Enter a new Assignee name or use autocomplete to fill in Assignee name from existing Assignee list
 - New task is assigned an auto-generated ID

 ###  Edit a Task
 - Click any task card to open an edit modal
-- Update title, description, assignee, and status
+- Update title, description, and status
+- Enter a new Assignee name or use autocomplete to change Assignee from existing Assignee list

 ###  Upload JSON Object
 - Upload task data via a JSON textarea modal